-Students enrolled in an Associate of Applied Science Dietetic Technician degree program learn how to successfully obtain diet and nutrition histories from clients, screen clients for medical history, determine the dietary needs of each client, and devise appropriate nutritional plans based upon the recommendations of a registered dietitian.
+Students enrolled in two-year Associate of Applied Science Dietetic Technician degree programs learn how to successfully obtain diet and nutrition histories from clients, screen clients for medical history, determine the dietary needs of each client, and devise appropriate nutritional plans based upon the recommendations of a registered dietitian.
 They also learn how to administer and help supervise those nutritional plans through practical training led by licensed nutritionists.
 Courses may be offered online, but internships require in-person presence.

 Individuals interested in becoming dietetic technicians should complete a high school diploma program - preferably with an emphasis on math and science - before enrolling in an associate's degree program in the field.